 Think before you flip that disposal switch.
-Garbage disposals are for getting rid of food scraps, right?
-Yes, but not all food scraps.
-Some scraps are better off composted or thrown away.
+Garbage disposals are for getting rid of, well, garbage, right?
+Yes, but not all of it.
+Some things are better off composted or thrown away.
 Here's what you should never put in your garbage disposal.

-The are many vegetables that can wreak havoc on your garbage disposal.
+Many vegetables can wreak havoc on your garbage disposal.
 You shouldn't put fibrous vegetables in the disposal as they'll bind up around the blade.
-Some of these vegetables are rhubarb, asparagus, celery, chard, artichokes, kale and lettuce.
+Watch out for rhubarb, asparagus, celery, chard, artichokes, kale and lettuce.

 It would seem like turning on the hot water while using your disposal would help the disposal by softening up the food with heat, but it's not true.
 Horizon Services advises to only use cold water so that any oils or fats that are in the foods you're disposing of can solidify and be chopped up.